 Supporting high-throughput, multiplex processing, Illumina microarrays are ideal for large-scale population study researchers and biobanks performing genome-wide and phenome-wide association studies (GWAS and PheWAS).
 They also offer the high resolution required for detection of copy number variant (CNV), loss of heterozygosity (LOH), and insertions/deletions.
 All Illumina microarrays, including whole-genome and targeted array products are designed for continued collaboration and expansion to meet the needs of the research community.

 Human genotyping microarrays are ideal for processing thousands of samples quickly and cost-effectively to identify mutations and structural variants.
 Additional advantages include:

 View a filterable list of microarrays, including a broad range of arrays designed for human genotyping studies.See All Array Kits

 Design arrays for custom and semi-custom genotyping with convenient online tools and Illumina expert assistance.Find Custom Arrays

 Supports high-throughput BeadChip processing, scanning hundreds to thousands of samples quickly and accurately.View System

 Study cancer predisposition and risk with Illumina microarrays, sequencing systems, and data analysis software.
 Learn more about cancer germline mutation analysis.

-Semi-custom and custom genotyping array solutions enable researchers to leverage biobank samples for translational, regenerative medicine, pharmacogenomic, clinical trial, epidemiology, and population studies.
+Find genotyping solutions that enable researchers to leverage biobank samples for translational and pharmacogenomic research, population studies, and more.
 Learn more about biobank sample analysis.